-Michael S. Harper was born in Brooklyn, New York, on March 18, 1938.
+Michael S. Harper was born in Brooklyn, New York on March 18, 1938.
 He earned a BA and MA from what is now known as California State University, and an MFA from the University of Iowa.

+Harper published more than ten books of poetry, including his debut collection, Dear John, Dear Coltrane (University of Illinois Press, 1970), which was nominated for the National Book Award.
 His other collections include Images of Kin (University of Illinois Press, 1977), which won the Melville-Cane Award from the Poetry Society of America and was nominated for the National Book Award; History Is Your Heartbeat (University of Illinois Press, 1971), which won the Black Academy of Arts & Letters Award for poetry; and Songlines in Michaeltree: New and Collected Poems (University of Illinois Press, 2000).

-Harper edited the Collected Poems of Sterling A. Brown (Triquarterly, 1980); he was coeditor with Anthony Walton of The Vintage Book of African American Poetry (Vintage Books, 2000) and Every Shut Eye Ain’t Asleep: An Anthology of Poetry by African Americans Since 1945 (Back Bay Books, 1994), and with Robert B. Stepto of Chant of Saints: A Gathering of Afro-American Literature, Art, and Scholarship (University of Illinois Press, 1979).
+Harper edited the Collected Poems of Sterling A. Brown (Triquarterly, 1980).
+He was coeditor with Anthony Walton of The Vintage Book of African American Poetry (Vintage Books, 2000) and Every Shut Eye Ain’t Asleep: An Anthology of Poetry by African Americans Since 1945 (Back Bay Books, 1994), and with Robert B. Stepto of Chant of Saints: A Gathering of Afro-American Literature, Art, and Scholarship (University of Illinois Press, 1979).

-He was the first poet laureate of the state of Rhode Island (1988-1993) and received many other honors, including fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
+Harper was the first poet laureate of the state of Rhode Island (1988–93) and received many other honors, including fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
 Harper was a professor of English at Brown University, where he taught from 1970 to 2013.
-He lived in Barrington, Rhode Island, until his death on May 7, 2016.
+While there, he served as a mentor to the writer Gayl Jones.